kevin-allen/dlc_review_labeled_video/README.md

-# dlc_review_labeled_video
+# review_labeled_video_and_extract

-Python script allowing you to review a video labelled from DeepLabCut and created a new video with mislabeled frames to improve your model.
+Python script allowing you to review a video labelled from a deep neural network (e.g., DeepLabCut) and created a new video with mislabeled frames that can be used to re-train and hopefully improve your model.

-I often find that DeepLabCut does a very good job at tracking my target objects but there are always mislabeled frames.
-These are often associated with relatively rare events that were not included in the training set.
+I often use DeepLabCut to train neural networks with the aim of tracking animals.
+The models are often very good most of the time but there are always mislabeled frames.
+These are often associated with relatively rare events that were not represented in the images used to train the network.

-The main goal of the script is to create videos of challenging rare events for your network.
-You can then use frames of this video to retrain your network to improve it.
+The main goal of the script is to review your labeled video and create a new video of challenging rare events (possibly mislabeled frames).
+You can then use the "challenging" video to retrain your network and hopefully improve it.

 ## Instruction